Persecution: Uyghurs

 Uyghurs and other Turkic peoples in modern-day Xinjiang (called East Turkestan by independence activists) declared two short-lived independent East Turkestan Republics in the 20th century.
 In late 1949, the region and the rest of China came under the control of the People's Republic of China.

 Uyghur activist groups have said that anger towards the Chinese government has been fueled by years of state-sponsored oppression and discrimination.
 In 2017, the China began a large-scale crackdown on the Xinjiang region, which it justifies as a counterterrorism campaign following sporadic terrorist attacks in Xinjiang.
 Scholars estimate that the Chinese government detained over one million Uyghurs in internment camps (also called re-education camps) in order to indoctrinate them away from religion and Sinicize them (assimilate them into Chinese culture).
 Critics of the policy have described it as the Sinicization of Xinjiang and they have also called it an ethnocide or a cultural genocide, while some governments, activists, independent NGOs, human rights organizations, academics, government officials, and the East Turkistan Government-in-Exile have called it a genocide.

-Based on genetics

-People with albinism

-Persecution on the basis of albinism is frequently based on the belief that albinos are inferior to persons with higher concentration of melanin in their skin.
-As a result, albinos have been persecuted, killed and dismembered, and graves of albinistic people dug up and desecrated.
-Such people have also been ostracized and even killed because they are presumed to bring bad luck in some areas.
-Haiti also has a long history of treating albinistic people as accursed, with the highest incidence under the influence of François "Papa Doc" Duvalier.

-People with autism

-People with autism spectrum disorders have commonly been victims of persecution, both throughout history and in the present era.
-In Cameroon children with autism are commonly accused of witchcraft and singled out for torture and even death.

-Additionally, it is speculated that many of the disabled children murdered during Action T4 in Nazi Germany may have been autistic, making autistic people among the first victims of The Holocaust.

 LGBT

-A number of countries, especially those countries in the Western world, have passed measures to alleviate discrimination against sexual minorities, including laws against anti-gay hate crimes and workplace discrimination.
-Some countries have also legalized same-sex marriages or civil unions in order to grant same-sex couples the same protections and benefits as those which are granted to opposite-sex couples.
-In 2011, the United Nations passed its first resolution which recognizes LGBT rights and, in 2015, same-sex marriages were legalized in all states of the United States.
+In many countries around the world, consensual same-sex acts are criminalized, leading to significant persecution and discrimination against individuals identifying as LGBTQ+.
+This criminalization often results in state-sanctioned violence, discrimination in various aspects of life, and severe legal penalties, including lengthy prison sentences or, in some cases, the death penalty.
+These laws restrict the fundamental human rights and physical safety of LGBTQ+ individuals, creating an environment of fear and secrecy and often forcing individuals to seek asylum or live in hiding due to the lack of legal protections and persistent societal hostility.
+Discussion about morality and legality of LGBT conduct is ongoing.